 May 13, 7:30-9 p.m., Prog.
 Bldg.
 Meets the second Monday of each month, unless otherwise noted.
 Contact Don Andress.
 Group will discuss “The Line Becomes a River: Dispatches From the Border” by Francisco Cantú.

 Sun., May 12, 4-6 p.m., Prog.
 Bldg.
 Meets the second Sunday of the month, unless otherwise noted.
 Contact Barb Dutchak.
 This open, drop-in group meets monthly for fellowship and conversation as we explore the meaning and artistry of poetry we share from our personal, wide-ranging reading.
 We value the depth and dimension that fine poetry brings to our lives.
 Though participants may occasionally share a personal work, this is not a writing workshop.

 Sun., May 5, 12:30-2 p.m., Library.
 Contact Dick Van Duizend.

-Sun., Nov.
-5, meet near the UUCF lobby entrance after the second service.
-Brunches held the first and third Sundays, unless otherwise noted.
+Sun., May 5, 12:30-2 p.m., gather in the Sanctuary Building lobby.
+Open to all young adults (ages 18-35) from inside and outside UUCF and their children.
+Brunches held the first Sunday, unless otherwise noted.
 Questions?
 Contact Pippin Whitaker.
 Join the YAF Facebook page for more updates and connection.
 Join the Young Adult Fellowship group for brunch and conversation.
-We should get to the Oakton Chesapeake Cafe (2952 Chain Bridge Rd. #D, Oakton, VA 22124) by about 12:40 p.m.

-Thu., Nov.
-2, 7:30-9 p.m., Prog.
+Thu., May 2, 7:30-9 p.m., Prog.
 Bldg.
-Meets the first Thursday of each month, unless otherwise noted.
+Meets each first Thursday, unless otherwise noted.
 Contact Joanna Walker.
 Support meeting for families with a loved one suffering from mental illness.